yuxuanyao/To-Do-List-Static/README.md

-# To-Do-Sentiment-Analysis-
+# To-Do-List-
-A to-do / task list that incorporates multiple aspects of planning into one webapp.
-This includes a calendar, Daily task list, and a list of future/career goals to provide motivation.
-It is planned to incorporate sentiment analysis through the use of the IBM watson API to alert the user of emotional downs through overwhelming tasks and language use in daily tasks
+A to-do / task list using HTML/CSS/Javascript on the web.
+This application is not connected to a database and therefore cannot store the information written in the to-do list